- Places to Explore

 Canterbury Cathedral Review

 The focal point of the city was the first of England's great Norman cathedrals.
 Nucleus of worldwide Anglicanism, the Cathedral Church of Christ Canterbury (its formal name) is a living textbook of medieval architecture.
 The building was begun in 1070, demolished, begun anew in 1096, and then systematically expanded over the next three centuries.
 When the original choir section burned to the ground in 1174, another replaced it, designed in the new Gothic style, with tall, pointed arches.
 The cathedral is popular, so arrive early or late in the day to avoid the crowds.
-You can just walk around, or you can buy a guidebook with an overview of the building's history, use an audio guide for the most detail, or take a tour.

 - Address: Cathedral Precincts, Canterbury, CT1 2EH | Map It